-Even if a conversation is good and productive, you should always stay professional and not talk to them too casually.
+Even if a conversation is good and productive, you should remember to stay professional and not talk to them too casually.
 Try to never talk over a customer or insult them in any way.
 Being polite and respectful will keep your reputation unharmed.

 Making assumptions can really harm your relationship with customers.
-If you don’t pay close attention to what they’re saying and start assuming, you will end up frustrating them and not actually providing them with the best services you could.
+If you don’t pay close attention to what they’re saying and start assuming things, you will end up frustrating them and not actually providing them with the best services you could.

 Give them the time to speak and listen closely to what they have to say.
 You might be able to find an easy solution to their problems.
-Being respectful and paying attention to them will increase their trust in you and your services.
+Paying real attention to your customers will increase their trust in you and your services.